web3Tom/React-Portfolio-Site/README.md

 - styled-components animation of Header > h1 element

-- react.js best practices with extensive use of useState hooks and react icons
+- React.js best practices with extensive use of useState hooks and react icons

-- leveraged EmailJS and SwiperJS
+- Leveraged EmailJS and SwiperJS

 - Use of modern CSS3 under BEM framework